Gigla Janashia: Research achievements

-Ad Mortem Recognition
+Ad mortem recognition

-The major recognition of his achievement came after Janashia’s death, when a patent application for an innovative method of MSF has been submitted via University of Maryland in 2009 and his papers appeared in respectable scientific journals.
-Namely the MSF became a decisive step in non-parametric estimations of Granger Causality, which is an important computational tool for neuroscientists in a study of the brain activity including epilepsy curing methods.
-The Janashia-Lagvilava-Ephremidze algorithm for MSF substituted existing Wilson’s MSF algorithm widely circulated in neuroscientist’s community.
+The major recognition of his achievement came after Janashia's death, when a patent application for an innovative method of MSF had been submitted via University of Maryland in 2009 and his papers appeared in respectable scientific journals.
+Namely the MSF became a decisive step in non-parametric estimations of Granger Causality, which is an important computational tool for neuroscientists in a study of the brain activity, including epilepsy-curing methods.
+The Janashia-Lagvilava-Ephremidze algorithm for MSF substituted existing Wilson’s MSF algorithm widely circulated in neuroscientist's community.
 The method can also be used to factorize specific matrices (non-rational, singular, large scale, depending on a parameter) which was not possible before in spite of the long history of the problem.
-Other modern applications of the algorithm in Economics, Control Engineering and Wireless Communications are still under investigation.
+Other modern applications of the algorithm in economics, control engineering and wireless communications are still under investigation.